gboisse/gboisse.github.io/content/posts/03-this-is-us/index.md

 The setup I ended up with is mostly inspired by this post from [Morten Vassvik](https://bsky.app/profile/vassvik.bsky.social/post/3lb6j2wnmtk2k).
 The idea is to pre-fetch the neighboring data efficiently into LDS (short for "Local Data Share") by having all lanes cooperate to the operation.
-We can then synchronize the group and go at performing our computations with all the neighboring cells' information close by and ready for fast access. :slightly_smiling_face:
+We can then synchronize the group and perform our computations with the neighboring cells' information close by and ready for fast access. :slightly_smiling_face:

 In my scenario however, I was interested in dealing with particles and implementing [smoothed-particle hydrodynamics](https://en.wikipedia.org/wiki/Smoothed-particle_hydrodynamics), or SPH for short.
 So, I went ahead and started binning the particles into tiles of 4x4x4 cells.